navipartner/docs/content/en/docs/retail/pos_processes/reference/job_queue_codeunits/index.md

 ## Codeunit 6059770; NPR POS Post Item Entries JQ

-This codeunit is used for updating inventory by posting Item entries from the POS Entry List to the Item Ledger Entry and Value Entry Tables in Business Central.
+This codeunit is used for updating inventory by posting Item entries from the **POS Entry List** to the **Item Ledger Entry** and **Value Entry Tables** in Business Central.
 Since it’s necessary to keep the stock up to date, it’s recommended to set this sequence to occur at least every minute.
-For more details on the above Job Queues, refer to the Job queue how-to guide on the help portal.
+For more details on the above Job Queues, refer to the [Job queue how-to guide]({{< ref "../../how-to/job_queue/index.md" >}}).

 ## Codeunit 6014688; NPR TM Retention Ticket Data

 This codeunit is used for deleting the expired ticket data.
-There’s a date formula in the Ticket Setup page which specifies when the expiration will occur.
+There’s a date formula in the **Ticket Setup** page which specifies when the expiration will occur.

 ## Codeunit 6059912; NPR MM Membership Stat.
 Mgmt

-This codeunit is used for calculating certain statistics in the Membership Statistics section of the NP Retail Entertainment Role Center.
+This codeunit is used for calculating certain statistics in the **Membership Statistics** section of the NP Retail Entertainment Role Center.

 ## Codeunit 6151508; NPR Nc Task List Processing

-This codeunit can be used for various operations in the NP Retail Task List.
-The two Job Queue Entries that should automatically be created are:
+This codeunit can be used for various operations in the **NP Retail Task List**.
+The two **Job Queue Entries** that should automatically be created are:

-- Resetting the Retry Count: Using Parameter String = processor=NC,reset_retry_count The tasks will be reset for the Task List Processor NC, so they can automatically be run again, which will potentially result in successful issue resolution.
+- Resetting the Retry Count: **Using Parameter String = processor=NC,reset_retry_count**
+  The tasks will be reset for the Task List Processor NC, so they can automatically be run again, which will potentially result in successful issue resolution.
 It’s recommended to run this job outside of working hours and only once a day, so that it doesn’t hinder daily operations.
-- Processing the Task List: Using Parameter String = processor=NC,update_task_list,process_task_list,max_retry=3 New tasks will be imported for the Task List Processor NC to the Task List and an attempt will be made to Process the tasks in the Task List up to three times.
+- Processing the Task List: **Using Parameter String = processor=NC,update_task_list,process_task_list,max_retry=3**
+  New tasks will be imported for the **Task List Processor NC** to the **Task List** and an attempt will be made to **Process** the tasks in the **Task List** up to three times.

 ## Codeunit 6151509; NPR Nc Import List Processing

-You can use this codeunit to process the Import List automatically and create entries automatically with the Parameter String = process_import_list.
+You can use this codeunit to process the **Import List** automatically and create entries automatically with the **Parameter String = process_import_list**.

-Since the Import List is usually used for importing entries that need to be available immediately, it is recommended to have this run as a recurring job every few minutes.
+Since the **Import List** is usually used for importing entries that need to be available immediately, it is recommended to have this run as a recurring job every few minutes.